ascii-dresden/asciii/README.md

-# ascii-invoicer rust rewrite
+# asciii-rs

+The advanced but simple commandline interface to invoice invocation.

 Here I try to rewrite the original [ascii-invoicer](http://github.com/ascii-dresden/ascii-invoicer) in Rust.
 Why?
 Because!

 1. performence (rust instead of ruby)
 2. deployment (one bin instead of n gems)
 3. windows support (I hope)
-4. fun
+4. fun and learning more rust

 ## TODO Rewrite